 An astronomer building space telescopes large and small – with a focus on directly imaging exoplanets: worlds around other stars

-I recently joined the faculty of UArizona’s Steward Observatory in Spring 2019.
 As a postdoctoral associate in Prof. Kerri Cahoy’s STAR Lab, part of MIT’s Dept. of Aeronautics and Astronautics, I was the payload engineer for the DeMi CubeSat to test deformable mirrors in space and enable the next generation of exoplanet imaging space telescopes.

 |DeMi CubeSat deploying from the International Space Station, courtesy NASA and NanoRacks.||Hubble Space Telescope, courtesy STScI|